abegaz/iCustomerReview/Project Documents/Functional and Non Functional Requirements.md

 FR 10 ✓
 FR 11 ✓
 FR 13 ✓
-FR 14 Send an email about weekely review of profile
+FR 14 Send an email about weekly review of profile
 FR 15 could be a non-functional requirement
 NFR 1 Mobile and Desktop version available
 NFR 2 and 3 make it measurable
 NFR 4 ✓
-NFR 5 use biometric authnetication
+NFR 5 use biometric authentication